skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 First, Deshpande needed to hire a team.
 He used his strong personal network to identify and hire an internal team of strategists.
 He started out by filling these strategic positions primarily with contractors.
 Over the next year, he worked with human resources to hire permanent staff.
 His internal team has now grown to a core team of 15.

 Deshpande and his core team then turned their attention to creating a multi-disciplinary vendor pool.
-To supplement their internal capacity, they needed additional expertise in UX, product management, content strategy, and development.
+To supplement their internal capacity, they needed additional expertise in user research, product design, content design, product management, and engineering.
 After rigorous evaluations, GADS identified and retained multiple vendors in each area of expertise.
 Now they pull these vendors into projects as necessary.

 The state and vendor teams work together to support GADS.
 Strong project management practices allow the vendors to work well with each other and the state team.
 Shared tools, like Slack and Jira, allow teams to collaborate without friction.